 Sometimes foot conditions like a flat foot or inadequate positioning technique of your Child’s foot during sports and activities can lead to knee pain.
 Well, a Physiotherapist will examine, assess and study whether it is the foot that is the cause.
 If this is deemed the case, an appointment can be arranged with our expert Biomechanical consultant who can prescribe a Foot Orthotic / insole to correct the improper positioning of the foot that causes Osgood Schlatter disease.

 6. Soft Tissue therapy / manual therapy

 The muscles surrounding the knee joint, (especially the quadriceps muscles which attach to the bony part where osgood schlatters disease is visible) can get very tight with thickening and trigger points throughout the muscle.
-Manual therapy and soft tissue therapy (massage, Trigger point therapy, Neuro muscular techniques, Muscle Energy techniques) can all be a great way of helping the muscle return to a more normal length and function allow them to pull less and relieve pressure off the attachment sites on the bone.
+Manual therapy and soft tissue therapy (massage, Trigger point therapy, Neuromuscular techniques, Muscle Energy techniques) can all be a great way of helping the muscle return to a more normal length and function allowing them to pull less and relieve pressure off the attachment sites on the bone.

-In this article, you have learned all the aspects and how Paediatric Physiotherapist can approach to get rid of your Child’s Knee pain.
+In this article, you have learned all the aspects and how Paediatric Physiotherapist can approach getting rid of your Child’s Knee pain.

 Now next thing you need to do is contact your nearest Physiotherapy Clinic and consult a Physiotherapist.
 If you are residing in Chelmsford, Essex, you know where to go and who to contact.